 "...
-Because They're There"
+Because they're There

-MOUTH OF HELL David I. Masson BRIGHTSIDE CROSSING Alan E, Nourse THE SACK William Morrison
+Mouth of Hell by David I. Masson

+Brightside Crossing by Alan E, Nourse

+The Sack by William Morrison

 It's an adaptation of what Sir Edmund Hillary replied when asked why he wanted to climb Everest.
 'Because it's there,' he said.
-This remark has become part of the currency of conversation of our time.
+This remark has become part of the currency of con-versation of our time.
 For the same reason, we want to visit other planets.
 Because they're there.
 (The unspoken remainder of the sentence goes, and because we are human beings.)